NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP6/Scope-and-Requirements.page.md

 ### Scope Overview

 This BaRS Application (Application 6) covers three use cases:
 * CAD to CAD Out of Area referral
 * CAD to CAD Call Assist Request
 * CAD to CAD Mutual Aid Request

+For the public beta phase ONLY the CAD to CAD Out of Area referral use case is **mandatory**.

 The payloads and workflow have been designed to support these services.
 Other {{pagelink:applications, text:BaRS Applications}} offer scope for alternative use cases.